Snowfork/snowbridge/docs/markdown/core-apps/polkaerc20.md

 Draft
 {: .label .label-yellow }

-PolkaETH is a cross-chain dApp that facilitates the creation and movement of pegged ERC20 assets in the same way as PolkaETH.
+PolkaERC20 is a cross-chain application that facilitates the creation and movement of pegged ERC20 assets in the same way as PolkaETH.

 Further details will be added at a later point.